tkhyn/django-actrack/README.rst

    The time in seconds after which an action cannot be merged with a more recent one.
 When set to 0, grouping is disabled.
 Defaults to ``0``

+PK_MAXLENGTH
+   The maximum length of the primary keys of the objects that will be linked to action (as targets or related).
+Defaults to ``16``.

 TEMPLATES
    A list of paths where to look for action render templates.
 You can use ``%(verb)s``, which will be replaced by a normalized version of the action's